Skip to main content

 Allowed types: jpg, jpeg.

-Any image you submit will be subject to our competition terms and conditions.
+Any image you submit will be subject to our prize draw terms and conditions.
 Please submit a single image ensuring you have the relevant permissions.
 Images can show a single piece of work or multiple pupil’s work.
 This may include writing, pictures, graphs, models or a photo showing other pupil activity.
 Images should not be submitted where individual pupils are recognisable or where submitting the photo to WWF could pose a safeguarding risk.

 Your story and image may be shared on our digital gallery with your School name and Town, and we may also share it on our social media, website, or in our publications.